lukemjohnston/Sudoku-AI/README.md

   An assignment is the assigning of a specific value to each cell (variable) and is represented by a vector of integers,  vector<int> assignment.

-I used CSP and CSP with bracktracking to solve random sudoku puzzles.
+I used CSP and CSP with backtracking to solve random sudoku puzzles.